jbequ5/Enigma-Machine-Miner/DetailedREADME.md

 The system does not just use prompts — it evolves them in a closed outer loop.

-The base strategy prompt (`killer_base.md`) evolves with every inner-loop run.
-High-signal Grail patterns and aha insights are automatically promoted back into it, making the canonical entry point smarter and more battle-tested over time.
+The core strategy prompt begins challenge agnostic and evolves with every inner-loop run.
+High-signal patterns and mid swarm "aha" insights are automatically promoted back into it, making the canonical entry point smarter and more battle-tested over time.

 The principled prompts (`brain/principles/*.md`) evolve from high-signal system input.
-On strong runs or aha moments, `evolve_principles_post_run` generates targeted, concise deltas that are appended directly to the principle files.
-The Compression Arbos (`brain/principles/compression.md` v1.3) distills raw trajectories using the reinforcement formula `reinforcement_score = validation_score × fidelity^1.5 × symbolic_coverage × heterogeneity_bonus`, ensuring only the most impactful patterns survive and compound.
+On strong runs or aha moments, `evolve_principles_post_run` generates targeted, concise deltas that are appended directly to the principle files **(including Symbiosis Arbos patterns)**.
+The Compression Arbos distills raw trajectories using the reinforcement formula `reinforcement_score = validation_score × fidelity^1.5 × symbolic_coverage × heterogeneity_bonus`, ensuring only the most impactful patterns survive and compound.

 This dual evolution — base prompt growing through inner-loop success, principled prompts refining through high-signal feedback — turns the entire prompt ecosystem into a self-improving substrate.